mimoduo/mimogear/README.md

 ##Thank You, Everyone!

 I hope you enjoy developing with Mimogear as much as I have enjoyed building it!
 Please share it if you love it!
-This starter kit wouldn't be possible without all the help of my friends.
+This static site generator framework wouldn't be possible without all the help of my friends.
 They've contributed to every single aspect of this without knowing it ^w^ Most notably [Nick Hall](https://github.com/nhall) for being the best mentor in the world!